 Osteoporosis Remedies.
 The best approach, by far, is a complete nutritional balancing program, just as it is for menopausal symptoms.
 If you have osteoporosis, do not use remedies.
 They are not good enough, in my view, and osteoprorosis can be a serious condtion that must be reversed with a nutritional balancing program.

 For the prevention of osteoporosis, all women and even men should take at least 750 mg daily of a good quality calcium and 450 mg of a good quality magnesium daily.
 In addition, everyone should drink 10-12 ounces of carrot juice daily, but not more than this.
 In addition, I suggest plenty of cooked, green vegetables daily and some raw dairy products daily to provide very bioavailable calcium and magnesium.
 Other excellent sources are bone broth, sardines, and perhaps a small amount of sesame and/or almond butters that contain excellent quality calcium as well.

 Another form of calcium supplement that is very good is called microcrystalline hydroxyapatite crystals (M.C.H.C.).
 This is a bone extract that contains a number of minerals for the bones.
 It is available at most health food stores.

 In addition, a healthful lifestyle with some exercise, sun exposure daily for about 20 minutes, an excellent diet and plenty of rest and sleep are also most helpful.
 These are also extremely beneficial for menopausal symptoms, by the way.

 Also, I do not like the drugs prescribed for osteoporosis or osteopenia at all!!
-These include Fosamax, Boniva, and ALL the others.
+These include Fosamax, Boniva, and the others.
 They have been shown to cause jaw bone deterioration and other adverse symptoms.

 In our experience, osteoporosis can often be reversed with a nutritional balancing program.